Board of Trustees

 Dr. Luke Dicken – Chair

-Dr Luke Dicken is Chair of the IGDA Foundation, a charity for game developers, by game developers, and currently works as a Senior Data Scientist at Zynga Inc. He holds degrees in computer science, artificial intelligence and bioinformatics as well as a PhD in AI specifically for games.
+Dr Luke Dicken is Chair of the IGDA Foundation, a charity for game developers, by game developers, and currently works as a Principal Data Scientist at Zynga Inc. He holds degrees in computer science, artificial intelligence and bioinformatics as well as a PhD in AI specifically for games.
 Luke has written a range of articles and given sessions at conferences around the world, as well collaborating on a number of game projects.
 Luke has been passionate about AI since playing “Creatures” as a teenager, and is a member of the AI Game Programmers Guild.
 He was named as one of Develop magazine’s “30 Under 30” for 2013, but hasn’t yet found a subtle way to work that into a bio.

 Neil Kirby – Secretary

 Neil Kirby is a Member of Technical Staff at Bell Laboratories, the R&D arm of Alcatel-Lucent.
 He currently develops .NET solutions used to support the development process.
 He also provided software architecture consulting services and taught the course “Avoiding the Software Performance Crisis.”
 His previous assignments have included building speech recognition software and teaching at the university level.
 Neil is the author of An Introduction to game AI.
 His other publications include articles in volumes I, II, and IV of AI Game Programming Wisdom.
 He co-wrote “Effective Requirements Traceability: Models, Tools and Practices” for the Bell Labs Technical Journal.
 Neil holds a Masters degree in Computer Science from The Ohio State University.
 He was a driving force behind the creation of the IGDA Foundation and serves on its board.

 Ed Fries – Treasurer